quizbowl/open-data/README.md

 * more to come

 This repository is always evolving.
-Follow along with the pull requests to get updates.
+Watch this repository and follow along with the pull requests to get updates.

 ## Data quality